 Why Do It: An excellent place to cool off, this tropical oasis also features waterfalls and cave-like grottos, where both kids and kids at heart can delight in its splendor.

-Good To Know: The only pool listed on the National Register of Historic Places, it holds over 820,000 gallons of crystal clear freshwater that is pumped in from artesian wells daily.
+Good To Know: The only pool listed on the National Register of Historic Places, the Venetian Pool holds over 820,000 gallons of crystal clear freshwater that is pumped in from artesian wells daily.

-What Is It: If you’re looking for a unique souvenir or just like easy-going beach vibes, head to Sanibel Island for a day of enjoying some of Florida’s favorite natural attraction.
+What Is It: If you’re looking for a unique souvenir or just like easy-going beach vibes, head to Sanibel Island for a day of enjoying one of Florida’s best beaches for shelling.

-Good To Know: A fun activity even for the littlest beachgoer, the island’s small-town vibes is a perfect escape from the big city life.
+Good To Know: A fun activity even for the littlest beachgoer, the island’s small-town vibes are a perfect escape from the big city life.

-What Is It: Water loving families will delight in the abundance of outdoor activities at Ichetucknee Springs State Park in Fort White.
+What Is It: Water-loving families will delight in the endless outdoor activities at Ichetucknee Springs State Park in Fort White.

 Why Do It: Spend your day swimming in the crystal clear waters or floating leisurely on a tube along the six miles of Ichetucknee River.
 You’ll be rewarded with shade from the lush live oak trees and cypress trees.